Fitbit/smartling/README.md

 <a name="smartling-usage"></a>
 ## Usage

-Please defined `.smartling.yml` under your repo:
+Please define `.smartling.yml` under your repo:

 `.smartling.yml`